 Don't you just love mushrooms?

-I've been meaning to share our family's mushroom recipe from Naples with you.
+I've been meaning to share our family's vegan mushroom recipe from Naples with you.
 Sometimes, I take dishes like this for granted.

 Then, I realize everyone has been missing out on one of our favorites!

 But I know you'll forgive me when you taste these Italian Sautéed Mushrooms.
 Think savory, garlicky mushrooms in olive oil with a hint of tomato and a fresh parsley accent.

 Italians know how to turn the simple into the sublime.